プラチナのダイヤリングとゴールドのダイヤリング

 1.1.1 Durability

-Platinum is a very strong metal that is resistant to scratches and tarnish .
-Therefore, as a once in a lifetime engagement ring, it has the characteristic of being able to maintain its beauty for a long time .
-The good thing about platinum is that it does not lose its shine even over the years, and you can enjoy the natural changes that occur over time.
+Platinum is a very strong metal that is scratch-resistant and tarnish-resistant .
+Therefore, as an engagement ring, it is easy to maintain its beauty for a long time .
+The good thing about platinum is that it does not lose its shine over the years, and you can enjoy the natural changes that occur over time.

-Platinum is less likely to cause allergic reactions than other metals, so even people with sensitive skin can wear it with confidence.
-It is often made with a purity of 90% or more (PT900 or PT950) , so it is recommended for those who are concerned about metal allergies.
+Platinum is less likely to cause allergic reactions than other metals, so it can be worn safely by people with sensitive skin.
+Platinum is often made with a purity of 90% or more (PT900 or PT950) , so it is recommended for those who are concerned about metal allergies.

 1.1.3 Premium feel

 Platinum is often chosen as something "special" due to its beautiful shine, weight, and expensive image .
-By choosing platinum for your engagement ring, you can be sure that it will become a lifelong keepsake that will serve as a symbol of your engagement.
+Choosing platinum for your engagement ring will undoubtedly create a lifelong keepsake that will symbolize your engagement.

 1.2 Disadvantages of Platinum

 Platinum is very expensive , and its price tends to be much higher than other metals.
-Because it is rare and processing it takes time and effort, it is recommended for those who have a large budget.
+Because it is rare and requires time and effort to process, it is recommended for those with a larger budget.

 2. Gold: A warm and traditional choice